 Lakeview College of Nursing has a central focus to be a dynamic center of educational excellence where the entire College community works together with integrity and cares for others.
 The College will be forefront to the trends in health care and committed to improving nursing as a profession by preparing competent, safe, caring professional nurses for leadership roles in the health care community.

 Lakeview College of Nursing aspires to be the College of choice for professional nursing in Illinois and recognized nationally for nursing excellence.

-Caring as a central paradigm of nursing enables one to transcend self and serve all people.
+Caring as a central paradigm of nursing enables one to transcend the self and serve all people.
 Caring considers the holistic nature of people and the complexity of the human condition.
-In caring, the nurse demonstrates a commitment to the welfare of self, individuals, families, groups and communities.
-Caring is viewed as attitudes, behaviors and values that take on a spiritual dimension.
+In caring, the nurse demonstrates a commitment to the welfare of self, individuals, families, groups, and communities.
+Caring is viewed as attitudes, behaviors, and values that take on a spiritual dimension.
 Attitudes and values that send a message of support, empathy, genuineness, and commitment to another are integral to this concept.

 Excellence is the quality of being superior or very good at what one does and applying that quality in all actions to generate optimal and recognizable outcomes.
 Excellence is represented through the implementation of quality improvement initiatives, purposeful management of resources, promotion of lifelong learning, and fostering care delivery models that raise the level of nursing practice.

 Integrity is the commitment, even in the face of adversity, to five fundamental values: honesty, trust, fairness, respect, and responsibility.
 Integrity demonstrates trustworthiness by being honest, dependable, and reliable, along with the ability to apply ethical standards of the profession.